-Stefán Sigurðsson, an integrated communications accounting coordinator, says when he moved from Iceland to NYC, he didn’t know how to find affordable housing or a roommate.
+Stefán Sigurðsson, an integrated communications accounting coordinator also experienced life as an international roommate in New York.
+He says when he moved from Iceland to NYC, he didn’t know how to find affordable housing or a roommate.
 His wish?
 Someone had recommended a good place to start.

 “The first challenge was definitely finding a trustworthy website or app that could steer somebody like me — someone who knew absolutely nothing about the rental market in New York — in the right direction,” says Sigurðsson.
 “The rental process is definitely similar in Iceland, less expensive for sure.
 I had no idea what I was doing.
 I had a hard time figuring out what was a good deal, what was a ‘good’ neighborhood and what was a tolerable distance to commute.
 Not knowing the city, it was sort of like going in blind.
 Thankfully it just worked out for me.”

-If your current roommate is on the hunt for a new place or you know a friend moving abroad, helping them start somewhere will be more helpful than you’ll realize.
+If your current roommate is on the hunt for a new place or you know a friend moving abroad (potential international roommate), helping them start somewhere will be more helpful than you’ll realize.
 So, where would one find some great affordable apartments in cool neighborhoods?
 Here’s a good place to start.

 A new city or country often means new stores and chains you don’t recognize.
-If your roommate is coming from abroad, it could be quite the culture shock.
+For your international roommate, it could be quite the culture shock.
 Take time to get to know the city together.
 Find a favorite grocery store, try a couple of happy hours, and just explore the neighborhood with your roommate even if you aren’t best friends (yet).
 And after you’re done raiding the local farmer’s market, schedule a night to try cooking a new dish —maybe you’ll discover a new favorite you’ve never heard of before!

 Public relations professional Maria Baranova, who relocated from Russia to Boston and then later to San Francisco, says while it seems like a small gesture, it will help your new roommate feel at home.